yetanotherco/yet-another-bridge/docs/contracts/deploy.md

 2. Setting _ZKSyncEscrowAddress_

-   After the ZKSync smart contract is deployed, the variable  _ZKSyncEscrowAddress_ from the Ethereum L1 smart contract must be updated with the newly created ZKSync smart contract address, to connect these both smart contracts.
+   After the ZKSync Escrow is deployed, the variable  _ZKSyncEscrowAddress_ from the Ethereum Payment Registry must be updated with the newly created ZKSync Escrow address, to connect these both smart contracts.

    To do this, you can use